CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-04-19-Eljamal-Norgaard.md

 ![Map of British Mandate Palestine](/conflict_urbanism_sp2022/images/MEljamal_Map1_Revision.png)

 Subject and citizenship is formed through two sets of borders on this Mandate era map.
-First, the national boundaries of the Palestine Mandate, depicting the authority of the British colonial government on subjects residing within the boundaries stretching from the Mediterranean to the Jordan River.
+First, through the national boundaries of the Palestine Mandate, depicting the authority of the British colonial government on subjects residing within the boundaries stretching from the Mediterranean to the Jordan River.
+Then the administrative borders in red represent a second layer of authority, still British authority, but one more proximal to residents.

 ![British partition plan](/conflict_urbanism_sp2022/images/MEljamal_Map2.jpg)

 The envisioned division of Palestine into two separate states, a Jewish state and a Palestinian one, hinged around constructing two countries wherein the citizens within the borders aligned with the new governing authority, regardless of the feasibility of such national division.
+This partition map, and the fact that it was not implemented as depicted, forces a questioning of maps, whether they truly provide clarity and what reality they represent.

 ![Administrative borders of Israel](/conflict_urbanism_sp2022/images/MEljamal_Map3_Revision.png)